jhollinger/occams-record/README.md

 #### Advanced eager loading

 Occams Record allows you to customize the query for each eager load.
-Usually this will be for (additional) increases in performance.

 ```ruby
 orders = OccamsRecord.